 Chris Geyer joined the team as a UX Designer earlier this year, and he asked me to include this in OOH to make sure everyone sees it:

 The OpenNMS community is central to what we do, and our product team wants to hear from you.
-Please fill out this quick survey so we can learn about you and your answers will help improve the experience of using OpenNMS going forward.
+Please contact us, so we can learn about you.
+Your answers will help improve the experience of using OpenNMS going forward.

 You can also sign up to volunteer to provide feedback on work in progress so that we can design new ideas that can help your network operations thrive.